mseminatore/ann/README.md

 `ann.c`.
 Integrating the code into another application requires adding these two files to the project or linking to the libann library.

-> The tensor library is not meant to be a comprehensive library.
-For example,
+> The tensor library is not meant to be a comprehensive tensor library.
+For
-> rank 3 tensors are not supported.
+> example, rank 3 tensors are not supported.
 It provides only the minimal set of
-> functions needed to support the inference runtime.
+> functions needed to support the current inference runtime.

 # Tensor library

 The `tensor` module provides the fundamental mathematical operations over vectors and matrices required by neural networks.
-The module does not currently support 3D or rank 3 tensors.
+The module does not currently support 3D, or rank 3, tensors.

+> Support for rank 3 tensors may be added in the future.

 Key functions include both scalar and vectorized versions controlled by the `USE_BLAS` compiler define.